UKHO/docs/docs/quality-assurance/safety-modelling.md

  * Use three colours, red, amber and green (Red for critical threats, amber for serious and green for threats that have no safety impact.
  * Dont worry about what you use for the diagram - the process and output is the most important thing.
+ * Work at PBI level but its important that you think of how the system will work as it is the sum of all of its parts.